-What to look for in an internet service provider
+What to look for in top internet service providers

 Since there’s no standard for internet pricing, even 25 Mbps plans can run anywhere from $19.99 to $60 per month.
 (It’s a big range, we know.
 Price depends a lot on your provider and location.)

 We recommend trying to find a deal around $50 per month.

 If that sounds like way too much for a significant utility, we hear you.
 Read “Free and Low-Income Internet Plans for Families, Seniors, and Students” to learn how to save money on your internet service.

 The Federal Communications Commission (FCC) defines broadband—high-speed internet—as 25 Mbps download speeds and 3 Mbps upload speeds.
 Unless you’re in a rural area, it’s easy to find internet speeds like that nowadays.

 But our internet usage is growing all the time.
 People stream more, game more, and telecommute more.
 Add to that cool smart home devices, and our bandwidth usage is higher than ever.

 With that in mind, we recommend trying for faster internet speeds.
 Going from 25 Mbps to 50 Mbps will make a world of difference, but jumping up to 100 Mbps is the best fit for most homes.

 Unless you’re a super internet user, you probably don’t need 1,000 Mbps, but if you feel like your internet connection is too slow, go ahead and kick it up a notch.